 Using a credit card to pay medical bills is not generally recommended because of their typically high-interest rates.
 However, if you have exhausted all negotiating tactics and are still having trouble paying your outstanding balance after the six months grace period given by credit reporting agencies, it might be better to pay the balance with a credit card than to have your account sent to collections and see your credit score drop.

 Another option you might consider is taking out an unsecured personal loan to pay your medical bills.
 Personal loans interest rates can be significantly lower than those of credit cards, particularly if you have a healthy credit score.
 And since a fixed-rate personal loan is installment debt — in contrast to the revolving debt of credit cards — the balance is paid on a fixed payment schedule.

 If you qualify for a personal loan with a manageable interest rate and monthly payment, you can use it to pay off your medical bills immediately and avoid accruing late fees or having the bill move into collections.
 SoFi’s personal loan calculator can help you run the numbers.

 Medical bills can be stressful, especially when added to the stress of having medical treatment.
 But it’s best not to ignore them.
 Armed with the right tactics, you may be able to negotiate the amount due or get assistance to make the expense manageable.

 If that doesn’t work, a SoFi personal loan can prevent medical bills from dragging you into a vicious cycle of debt.
-An unsecured personal loan from SoFi offers competitive, fixed rates; no fees; and loan terms that can work with a variety of budgets.
+An unsecured personal loan from SoFi offers competitive, fixed rates; no fees required; and loan terms that can work with a variety of budgets.